kylejlin/bokumo/docs/user_guide.md

 ### Part 1.
 Configure and launch

 1. Download a `bokumo.json` file and a background music (hereafter referred to as "BGM") file.
 A sample can be found in [this directory](../samples/c2_120bpm).
+   1. Note: We use the term "`bokumo.json` file" as a generic term to refer to a Bokumo config file.
+The file does **NOT** need to be named "`bokumo.json`".
+Any file that has a name starting with "`bokumo`" and ending with "`.json`" is considered a `bokumo.json` file.
 2. Open [https://kylejlin.github.io/bokumo](https://kylejlin.github.io/bokumo).
 3. Click the "Upload Files" button.
 4. Select the `bokumo.json` file AND the BGM file.